KxSystems/docs/docs/wp/signal-processing/index.md

 ---
 title: Signal processing and q
+description: Signal processing is the analysis, interpretation and manipulation of signals to reveal important information.
+Signals of interest include human speech, seismic waves, images of faces or handwriting, brainwaves, radar, traffic counts and many others.
+This processing reveals information in a signal that can be obscured by non-useful information, commonly called ‘noise’.
 keywords: kdb+, processing, q, signal
 author: Callum Biggs
 date: August 2018
 ---
 # Signal processing and q